Questions About COVID-19 Vaccination

 What does ‘fully vaccinated’ mean?
 When am I ‘up to date’?

 The CDC considers people fully vaccinated two weeks after receiving the second dose in a two-dose primary series (Pfizer or Moderna) or the initial single dose of the Johnson & Johnson Janssen vaccine.
 Up to date means they’ve received their primary vaccination series and all recommended boosters when they are eligible for them.
+Note that three shots are recommended in the primary series of vaccinations for some groups, including children up to age 4 receiving the Pfizer vaccine and people who are immunocompromised receiving the Pfizer or Moderna vaccine.

 What is “emergency use authorization”?
 How does it differ from FDA "approval"?